 There are loads of beautiful and good value apartments on Zakynthos – for more options I recommend heading to Airbnb.
 Booking’s great for hotel options but I always use Airbnb for self-catering places.

-For those who already use Airbnb, I’d appreciate it if you’d consider booking your next Airbnb through my link.
+If you found this post useful, I’d appreciate it if you’d consider booking your next Airbnb through my link.
 The small commission I'll earn from this supports my business and means I can continue to make new content.
 Again, this is at no extra cost to you.

 Don't forget travel insurance